AimonShakil/modern-ai-python/README.md

+# Python: The Versatile and Powerful Programming Language

+Python is a high-level, interpreted, and versatile programming language known for its simplicity and readability.
+Created by Guido van Rossum, it emphasizes code clarity and supports multiple programming paradigms like procedural, object-oriented, and functional programming.
+Python’s extensive standard library and community support make it ideal for web development, data analysis, AI, automation, and more.
+Its cross-platform compatibility and beginner-friendly syntax have made it one of the most popular languages worldwide.

-Modern Python for Custome GPT and AI Agent Development 🐍
+Modern Python for Custom GPT and AI Agent Development 🐍

 Modern Python 🥇✨
 Modern Python: New Features, Better Code